ON THIS PAGE: You will learn about the different treatments doctors use for men with this type of cancer. Use the menu to see other pages.

 Getting care for symptoms and side effects

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to elimination the cancer, such as surgery, radiation therapy, and chemotherapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as surgery, radiation therapy, or chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called “no evidence of disease” or NED.

 If the cancer does return after the original treatment, it is called recurrent cancer.
-It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
+It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.
 The risk of recurrence depends on several factors, including the type of penile cancer and how much the cancer has grown and spread.

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the therapies described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.